tbgitoo/USDX/COMPILING.md

 make build

-Copy over the libfreetype.so generated to dists/android/external/armeabi-v7a
+Copy over the libfreetype.so generated to dists/android/external/armeabi-v7a and likewise the other architectures

+Copy over the files in the android-freetype/include folder to dists/android/external/include/freetype (i.e. there will be among others a freetype folder nested within dists/android/external/include/freetype)

 Sqlite3